John Hawley (footballer): Career

 After he retired, Hawley firstly worked in his family's antique business, and then as a coach within the Nottingham Forest academy.

 Personal life

 While playing for Bradford City, he was involved with rescue efforts during the Bradford City stadium fire.
 He has been credited with saving the life of a supporter by pulling him to safety.

 As of 2014 he was running an auctioneering business in East Yorkshire.
+He is married to Caroline Hawley, an auctioneer and Bargain Hunt expert.